Nitish-Rajendran/anvins_patience_tester_round_MOD/README.md

-# 📞 WhatsApp Group Monitor with Twilio Voice Call Alerts
+u# 📞 WhatsApp Group Monitor with Twilio Voice Call Alerts

 This Python script monitors a specified WhatsApp group using **Selenium** and automatically triggers a **Twilio voice call** when a new message appears.
 It's perfect for critical alerting systems where WhatsApp activity requires instant attention.